spatialos/UnrealGDK/SpatialGDK/Documentation/content/troubleshooting.md

 **Q:** Can I change between Unreal Engine’s networking stack and the SpatialOS GDK for Unreal networking stack?

 **A:** Yes you can!
-In the Unreal editor, select the `Play` dropdown from the toolbar, and toogle the `Spatial Networking` tickbox to switch between the two networking stacks.
+In the `Unreal Editor`, select the `Play` dropdown from the toolbar, and toggle the `Spatial Networking` checkbox to switch between the two networking stacks.

 ------